© 2014-2024 Offshore Radio Museum

 David Gapes, one of the co-founders of New Zealand offshore station, Radio Hauraki, has died.

-With a background in journalism beginning in 1959 at Wellington’s Evening Post, David Gapes also worked at the NZ Truth in Auckland before relocating to Sydney, where he spent two years at the Daily Mirror.
+David Gapes was born in 1942 in Wellington, New Zealand.
+With a background in journalism beginning in 1959 at Wellington’s Evening Post, David also worked at the NZ Truth in Auckland before relocating to Sydney, where he spent two years at the Daily Mirror.
 While in Australia, he became an expert in all forms of radio and began studying private radio in the northern hemisphere as well as Australia’s mix of public and privately funded stations.

 Returning to New Zealand in 1965, he felt frustrated by the state of the country’s broadcasting restrictions and lack of freedom.
 Convinced the government and New Zealand Broadcasting Service wouldn’t allow him to secure a land-based radio licence due to their lack of private licence approvals, he looked elsewhere - offshore.